djwooten/synergy/README.md

 # synergy

 A python package to calculate, analyze, and visualize drug combination synergy and antagonism.
-Currently supports multiple models of synergy, inclding MuSyC, Bliss, Loewe, ZIP, Zimmer, Schindler, and HSA.
+Currently supports multiple models of synergy, inclding MuSyC, Bliss, Loewe, Combination Index, ZIP, Zimmer, Schindler, and HSA.

 Note, this package was not used to calculate MuSyC or others' synergy in "Quantifying Drug Combination Synergy along Potency and Efficacy Axes" (https://doi.org/10.1016/j.cels.2019.01.003), nor "A Consensus Framework Unifies Multi-Drug Synergy Metrics" (https://doi.org/10.1101/683433).
 It is a standalone implementation.